FB

 Corrosion

 Aluminum Trailer ConstructionFinally, another big benefit of Aluminum (especially with Aluminum trailers), it does not rust.
 Contrary to common belief, aluminum does “Corrode”, or more accurately it oxidizes.
 Have you ever slid your hand along a piece of Aluminum and got black on your hand?
-That’s from oxidation on the surface.
+That is from oxidation on the surface.

 Another corrosion factor is cross corrosion where, with water and a few other chemicals in the air and land, dissimilar metals will seize together.
 Steel bolts in aluminum, without extra treatments, for instance.